Bridging the GIS Skills Gap in UK Colleges

 Focus: Introduction to GIS concepts, software basics, Mapping soil erosion

-Outcome: Students learn spatial analysis fundamentals and mapping soil erosion over the period of time with different applications such as QGIS and Google Earth.
+Outcome: Students learn spatial analysis fundamentals and mapping soil erosion over time with different applications such as QGIS and Google Earth.

 Outcome: Students work on projects related to land use and conservation.